paragonsean/404StarLink/v1/java-client/docs/ProjectsApi.md

 |-------------|-------------|------------------|
 | **200** | Successful response |  -  |

-<a id="containeranalysisProjectsOccurrencesGetVulnerabilitySummary"></a>
+<a id="monitoringProjectsDashboardsPatch"></a>
-# **containeranalysisProjectsOccurrencesGetVulnerabilitySummary**
+# **monitoringProjectsDashboardsPatch**
-> VulnerabilityOccurrencesSummary containeranalysisProjectsOccurrencesGetVulnerabilitySummary(parent, $xgafv, accessToken, alt, paramCallback, fields, key, oauthToken, prettyPrint, quotaUser, uploadProtocol, uploadType, filter)
+> Dashboard monitoringProjectsDashboardsPatch(name, $xgafv, accessToken, alt, paramCallback, fields, key, oauthToken, prettyPrint, quotaUser, uploadProtocol, uploadType, validateOnly, dashboard)

-Gets a summary of the number and severity of occurrences.
+Replaces an existing custom dashboard with a new definition.This method requires the monitoring.dashboards.update permission on the specified dashboard.
+For more information, see Cloud Identity and Access Management (https://cloud.google.com/iam).

 ### Example
 ```java